 Ice climbers and photographers flock to the park to see these magnificent ice falls.
 Bring ice cleats for your boots, as the stairs and the trails can be treacherous.

 Click here to see these ice cleats on Amazon.

 Starved Rock Lodge

 Staying in the historic Starved Rock Lodge is the best way to enjoy the park.
-During the Great Depression in the 1930s, U.S. President Franklin D. Roosevelt's Civilian Conservation Corp built the lodge out of white pine timber.
+During the Great Depression in the 1930s, U.S. President Franklin D. Roosevelt's Civilian Conservation Corps built the lodge out of white pine timber.